 But there was a catch: the date for the presentation was set.
 Whitlock would have only three weeks to select and implement a live streaming solution — with absolutely no margin for error.

 Although the company had little experience with live streaming, Mizuno was at the forefront when it came to all-hands events.
-Company leadership understood the value of transparent leadership and communications, and made it a priority to hold all-team meetings monthly in order to keep its workforce informed and engaged.
+Company leadership understood the value of transparent leadership and communications, and made it a priority to hold all-hands meetings monthly in order to keep its workforce informed and engaged.

 In the past, Mizuno held these meetings on-location at its corporate headquarters in Norcross, Georgia.
 Presenters then drove 45 minutes north to the company’s distribution center and repeated the entire presentation again.
 It was no small undertaking.
 And while the meetings were highly valued by the team members that could attend, remotely located members of the field team often missed out.